what’s the word?

-By the time he was 2 he was diagnosed with sensory integration.
+I wanted to let you know how much I appreciate Sensei Jaime and the Dojo.
+When he was 2, he was diagnosed with sensory integration.
 He had no sense of pain and a hard time controlling his body.
 He would run into a wall full force and not feel a thing.
 He couldn’t tell if water was too hot or not.
 Once he needed stitches because he jumped off of a porch and hit his head on a clay pot.
 The whole time in the ER he didn’t cry.

 He had tried gymnastics, swimming, and soccer – he wouldn’t even get on the field.
 He wasn’t able to manage his behavior or emotions in any of the classes.
-His OT suggested Karate and so before he began I talked with Sensei Jaime and said this could go either way he could meltdown or do well.
+His OT suggested Karate and so before he began I talked with Sensei Jaime and said this could go either way – he could meltdown or do well.

 This was the beginning of a great experience.
 I can’t even tell you how good it feels to see your child participate like other children.
 A couple of years ago he asked to take more than one class a week.
-That is when he started at the Dojo.
-Initially he only took class from Sensei Jaime; then slowly he began to take from other Sensei.
-Each time he has taken from someone new I try to be there to watch or speak with the Sensei before class.
+Initially he only took class from Sensei Jaime; then slowly he began to take classes from other Sensei.
+Each time he has taken a class from someone new, I try to be there to watch or speak with the Sensei before class.
 He recently took a class from a Sensei new to him.
-I asked him if he wanted my to speak with her and he said, “no I’m fine” and he was.
+I asked him if he wanted me to speak with her and he said, “No I’m fine” and he was.
 He takes class with this Sensei every week now.

 This year he asked to take competition classes and travel with the team.
 I was very nervous about him joining; but it has turned out to be the best thing for him.
 All of the students are focused and so supportive with him.
 I am very happy that he continues to improve but most important he really likes it.
 I cannot thank Sensei Jaime and the Dojo enough.